Welcome

 It was only when I was standing beneath the route on Friday evening, just by, that it all came back to me in a flood of dread and a smile.

 For a number of years, in the 80's, I used to visit the Grit of The Peak with a dear friend of many, Geordie Skelton.
 He was a respected long-standing member of Ochils MC and great company and on this occasion we were alone.
-Geordie's log-book and detailed knowledge of climbs here, as with many UK and Alpine venues, was encyclopedic; which was especially useful on dubious and very dubious days of off-putting weather as then.
+Geordie's log-book and detailed knowledge of climbs here, as with many UK and Alpine venues, was encyclopaedic; which was especially useful on dubious and very dubious days of off-putting weather as then.

 The weather has been playing us around tempting us without much luck.
 But after two days, we relented and a quick trip to Burbage North was suggested in advance of more incoming rain.